okx/pay-2-zk-commitment/docs/sdk-spec.md

 fn set_up(distrubutions: Vec<AmountSecretPair>) -> CommitmentTree;

-/// deposit to contract; rust sdk will compose tx and return to mobile end; mobile end will do rpc [NEXT ITERATION] fn deposit_usdc(commitment: [u8;32], amount: u64, private_key: [u8;32])
+/// deposit to contract; rust sdk will compose tx and return to mobile end; mobile end will do rpc [NEXT ITERATION]
+/// How do we verify the amount ios equal to the sum of the distributions? @Cliff fn deposit_usdc(commitment: [u8;32], amount: u64, private_key: [u8;32])

 /// Generate the proof of the claim and return the proof along with the amount (public input) that was claimed